RESEARCH TECHNIQUES IN ASTRONOMY - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic principles of python programming and scripting, statistics and data analysis, as detailed in the learning outcomes.

-Thus, the summative assessment for this module consists of 2 pieces of coursework and a final exam:
+Thus, the summative assessment for this module consists of one piece of coursework and a final exam:

 The final exam will be 1.5 hours long and will contain two sections: section A (15 marks) is compulsory and all questions will need to be answered; section B has 3 questions of 15 marks each, with 2 questions to be answered, for a total of 45 marks.